 Built in 18th century, the church has a gothic revival architectural style with flying buttresses.
 It is the second oldest Roman Catholic parish in all of United States.
 The Church faces a landscaped grand brick plaza, and the main entrance on the north facade includes four sculptural gargoyles.
 The church has stained glass windows which are considered to be oldest in the city of Detroit.

-Built in 1926, The Detroit Masonic temple is the largest Masonic temple in the world.
-It has a neo gothic architectural style and is built entirely in limestone.
-Its interiors feature ornate decorations in Egyptian, gothic, byzantine and renaissance style motifs.
-Most of the plaster and metal work was done by sculptor Corrado Parducci.
-Masonic temple has a distinctive sculptural ornamentation in both its interior and exterior.
+Built in 1926, The Detroit Masonic Temple is the largest Masonic temple in the world.
+It has a neo-gothic architectural style and is built entirely in limestone.
+Its interiors feature ornate decorations in Egyptian, gothic, byzantine, and renaissance style motifs.
+Most of the plaster and metalwork was done by sculptor Corrado Parducci.
+The masonic temple has distinctive sculptural ornamentation in both its interior and exterior.